Mikaela/mikaela.github.io/n/dns.md

 Hopefully there is no situation where Rethink stops working and thinks it's still working.
 As can be deduced from this section, sometimes Rethink and I disagree with each other. _I don't guarantee I know what I am doing._

+#### Using Obtainium with APKPure/Aegon

+I think a few of the blocklists in Rethink are blocking apkpure's domain breaking Obtainium and their official app and the steps to fix that are:

+1. Use a DNS server that doesn't have the block (`https://open.dns0.eu/` or `https://unfiltered.adguard-dns.com/dns-query` if private ECS is desirable?)
+1. Select `Apps` in Rethink's main screen (the biggest button below `Proxy` and `Logs`.
+1. Search for `Obtainium` or `APKPure` and select it.
+1. Select `Domain Rules`.
+1. Select the floating `+` from bottom right.
+1. Select Wildcard, enter `*.winudf.com` and select `Trust`.
+1. Select `Okay` and now Obtainium/APKPure should work assuming no DNS is blocking it (check the logs).

+The `Trust` could also be set globally, but what business does any other app have for that domain?

 ### [FFUpdater](https://github.com/Tobi823/ffupdater)